Fractional conformal Laplacians and fractional Yamabe problems: Subcritical approximations

 \section{Subcritical approximations}

 In this section we take a well known subcritical approximation method to solve the $\gamma$-Yamabe problem and prove Theorem \ref{thm1}.
-There does not seem to have any more difficulty than the usual one after our discussions in previous sections.
+There does not seem to be any more difficulty than usual after our discussions in previous sections.
 But, for the convenience of the readers, we present a brief sketch of the proof.
-Similar to the case of the usual Yamabe problem we propose to consider the following subcritical approximations to the functional $I_\gamma$ and $I_\gamma^*$ respectively.
+Similar to the case of the usual Yamabe problem we consider the following subcritical approximations to the functionals $I_\gamma$ and $I_\gamma^*$ respectively.
 Set

 and